TBrockster/Ground-BnB/README.md

       cd client
       npm start

-9*) Add in the line "proxy": "http://localhost:5000" to client/package.json
+9) *Add in the line "proxy": "http://localhost:5000" to client/package.json
-10*) In the client directory, run $(npm install react-router-dom --save)
+10) *In the client directory, run $(npm install react-router-dom --save)
 11) To run, &(npm start) in both /ground-bnb and /ground-bnb/client

 User Stories: Headlines